Single Day-ahead Coupling (SDAC)

 • Topology changes

-The R&D programme called Euphemia-Lab is a joint approach of NEMOs and TSOs with periodic reporting to institutions and stakeholders.
-The R&D programme consists of researching a list of potential solutions to improve the target KPIs.
-Priority is given to improve CACM requirements and the most problematic root cause of the numerical problems in EUPHEMIA.
+The R&D program called Euphemia-Lab is a joint approach of NEMOs and TSOs with periodic reporting to institutions and stakeholders.
+The R&D program consists of researching a list of potential solutions to improve the target KPIs.
+Priority is given to improve implemented CACM requirements and the most problematic root cause of the numerical problems in EUPHEMIA.
 It is to be noted that research on a topic takes at least 6 months and subsequent integration into production takes at least one year.

 Press Releases